DeltaW0x/vulkan-bits/docs/swapchain.md

 ### NVIDIA + Win32 invalid swapchain extent
 On Win32, sometimes NVIDIA drivers will report an invalid surface with 0x0 extent.

-Creating an swapchain width invalid dimensions is illegal and will crash your application!
+Creating an swapchain with invalid dimensions is illegal and will crash your application!

 Be sure to check `VkSurfaceCapabilitiesKHR`'s `currentExtent.width` and `currentExtent.height` for 0-values.